The Best IT Band Stretches and Exercises

 You'll need: An exercise band, a foam roller, and a mat (optional).

-Loop an exercise band just above knees.
+A. Loop an exercise band just above knees.
 Lie on left side with feet and knees stacked, heels in line with spine.

 C. Continue to open and close the knees at a moderate pace.
-If using a thick band, do 15 reps on each side per set.
-For thinner bands, double it to 30 reps per set.
+(If using a thick band, do 15 reps on each side per set.
+For thinner bands, double it to 30 reps per set.)

 C. Continue to take small steps to the right, constantly pushing hips back and knees out.
 Do 20 steps to the right and then repeat to the left.
-Do 3 sets each way.

 Foam Rolling: Quads